 Mortgages are available from banks and building societies, so it's essential to find the right one for you.
-The MoneyForce website provides more information about getting the right deal when choosing a mortgage.
+Scroll to see more about the different types of mortgages available, and how to get the right deal.

 How do I apply for a mortgage?

 Lenders check your suitability for a mortgage by assessing your income, outgoings and debt.
-See the MoneyForce website for advice on applying for a mortgage, including information about calculating the total cost of your mortgage.
+See advice on the different stages of applying for a mortgage, and find out what information lenders will need from you.
 You can also use a mortgage affordability calculator to estimate how much you can borrow.

 What are my repayment options?